MalberryAgent/VerdictGPT/NOTES.md

 A tokenizer is the translator between human words and AI numbers.
 Overfitting happens when an AI memorizes its practice data instead of actually learning the underlying patterns.
 A checkpoint is a snapshot file stored on your computer that saves the exact positions of all the AI's internal math knobs (weights) at a specific moment during training.
+A gradient is just a measurement of slope—it tells you which direction error is increasing, and how steeply.

+_________
+## September 1 ()

+#### Phase 3 SFT: Data format and training loop build:
+Use nanochat convo format instead of hallucinated template, and returns ids, masking marks whihc tokens actually count towards loss.
+##### Learning rate debugging
+First trained test, loss rose steadily instead of dropping, it was because the matric was scaled down at default for huge batch, this was fixed by scaling all four down.
+But still slowly lowered after that, it was because it was missing gradient asumalaiton, was taking 1 optimizer step per example, which is noisy. fixed by accumalating gradients over 8 examples before each optimzer step, matching nanochats approach.